Azure Serverless Azure Functions Durable Functions Azure Cognitive Services Microsoft Azure Realtime communication

 Serverless means stateless, right?
 But surely applications need to persist some state somewhere.
 What are the right choices for storage solutions that fit a serverless architecture?

 In this session, I'll provide several answers to this question.
 We'll look at several Azure Functions, written in .NET Core.
 The other key Azure components in this architecture include; CosmosDB, Table Storage, Blob Storage, and Durable Entities.
 By the end of this session, you'll have a good grasp of the various storage options which will fit your serverless architecture best.

-In this session, I'll give 5 tips on how to prevent building a serverless monolith.
-I'll cover various aspects such as application architecture, bounded contexts, scalability, resilience, and monitoring.
-The code & application examples are based on Azure Functions written in .NET Core.
-By the end of the talk, you'll know what to look for to prevent your serverless application to become an unmaintainable monolith.
+In this session, I'll give several tips on how to prevent building a serverless monolith.
+I'll cover various aspects such as application complexity, bounded contexts, scalability, resilience, and metrics.
+By the end of the talk, you'll know what to look for to prevent your serverless application to become an unmaintainable spaghetti monster.